wwiebke/Assignment1_Ott_Schneider/README.md

 - women.R looks at and explores a dataset with the average height and weight of US women.

-- Run_This.R looks at explores a dataset of the average annual rainfall (precipiation) of 70 US cities.
+- Run_This.R looks at and explores a dataset of the average annual rainfall (precipiation) of 70 US cities.

 - Finally, we made a pull request to rosecamille/CSSDA-Assigment-1 to add a citation of the software to both of their R scripts.